 “This was done to illustrate…that no Ukrainian journalist would ever want to go to the Donbas and write the truth about what is happening,” Denis Kaplunov, a friend, told Capital News Service.
 “They punished Stanislav to warn everyone else.”

-Aseyev, 29, became a journalist for the U.S.-funded Radio Free Europe/Radio Liberty in 2014.
-He has been held in a factory converted to a military base and prison by the Russian-backed separatist Donetsk People’s Republic, or DPR, since his capture from his hometown of Donetsk in June 2017.
+Aseyev, 29, became a journalist for the U.S.-funded Radio Free Europe/Radio Liberty — known as RFE/RL — in 2014.
+He has been held in a factory converted to a military base and prison by the Russian-backed separatist Donetsk People’s Republic, or DPR, since his capture from his hometown of Donetsk in June 2017, according to RFE/RL and his friend.

 RFE/RL was created during the Cold War to counter Soviet propaganda.
 It is now an independent news agency that reports in 22 countries, most of them former Soviet territories.
 Though still funded by Congress, U.S. law prohibits control or interference by the U.S. government.